Robert Joseph Banks: Bishop of Green Bay

-On October 10, 1990, John Paul II appointed Banks as bishop of Green Bay and titular bishop of Taraqua.
+On October 10, 1990, John Paul II appointed Banks as Bishop of Green Bay and titular bishop of Taraqua.
 The next day, Banks had to return to Boston for heart bypass surgery.
-Banks served as a member of the Committee on Education of the United States Conference of Catholic Bishops (USCCB) from 1990 to 1993 and served as its chair from 1993 to 1996.
-In 1996, he became the USCCB treasurer.
+Banks was a member of the committee on education of the United States Conference of Catholic Bishops (USCCB) from 1990 to 1993 and its chair from 1993 to 1996.
+In 1996, he became the USCCB's treasurer.

-Banks also served as chair of the National Catholic Education Association from 1998 to 2002.
+Banks was also chair of the National Catholic Education Association from 1998 to 2002.
 He was a member of the board of trustees for the Catholic University of America.
-Banks served on the Permanent Interdicasterial Commission for the Distribution of Priests.
+He was on the Permanent Interdicasterial Commission for the Distribution of Priests.
 In 1998, Banks accompanied John Paul II on his visit to Cuba.
-He later returned to Cuba to meet with Cuban bishops.
+He later returned to Cuba to meet with the Cuban bishops.

-Retirement
+Later life and death

-On February 26, 2003, Bank's 75th birthday, he submitted his letter of resignation as bishop of Green Bay to Pope John Paul II.
+On February 26, 2003, Bank's 75th birthday, he submitted his letter of resignation as Bishop of Green Bay to Pope John Paul II.
 The pope accepted his resignation on October 10, 2003.
-After his retirement, Banks spent 21/2 years assisting at Holy Rosary Parish in Kewaunee, Wisconsin and St. Mary Parish in Algoma, Wisconsin.
+After his retirement, Banks spent 21/2 years assisting at Holy Rosary Parish in Kewaunee, Wisconsin, and St. Mary Parish in Algoma, Wisconsin.

+On January 25, 2026, Banks died at the age of 97.